 An employee handbook is a thorough, in-depth record of what all staff members need to know to be effective employees of your childcare business.
 It acts as a support tool for orientation and onboarding and a resource guide for ongoing daily use after training.
 Providing it in written form helps new staff quickly familiarize themselves with the content and retain it for the future.
 A handbook reinforces the standards of your business to ensure they’re consistently upheld by every employee.

-An employee handbook will generally include all company policies and procedures, employee expectations and requirements, employer benefits, and general rules.
+A childcare staff handbook will generally include all company policies and procedures, employee expectations and requirements, employer benefits, and general rules.
 For childcare providers, this may include details on providing care, staff-to-child ratios, communication with families, and more.
 This will differ from your handbook for families, which lays out all the information families need to understand about your program.

 Your handbook needs to address all of them and include the following sections: